 In addition to the facilities housed in the Duckworth Centre, the Department also maintains another computer lab.

-Computer Lab 3C13 is a general lab.
+Computer Lab 3C13 is a general lab which contains 30 computer workstations.
 It is open to students of our department when it is not occupied by courses /lab sessions.
-Authorized students can access the lab using key cards issued by the department.
+Authorized students can access the lab using their student card once assigned by the department.
 This lab is monitored by a security camera.

 All University of Winnipeg students, including those in the Applied Computer Science department, have access to the University's "Uplink Computer Common" lab on the fourth floor of Centennial Hall.This is the largest computer lab on campus, with 50 computers.
 Printers and scanners are are also available.